Blue rock thrush: Taxonomy

-There is a proposal to split Monticola solitarius into two species: a western taxon comprising M. s. solitarius and M. s. longirostris and an eastern taxon with M. s. philippensis, M. s. pandoo and M. s. madoci.

 Description

 The blue rock thrush is a starling-sized bird, 21–23 cm in length with a long slim bill.
 The breeding male of the nominate subspecies is unmistakable, with all blue-grey plumage apart from its darker wings.
 Females and immatures are much less striking, with dark brown upperparts, and paler brown scaly underparts.
 The male of the subspecies M. s. philippensis has rufous-chestnut plumage from the mid-breast down to the undertail.
 Both sexes lack the reddish outer tail feathers of rock thrush.

+Vocalizations

 The male blue rock thrush sings a clear, melodious call that is similar to, but louder than, the call of the rock thrush.